natallzl/data310/Project2.md

 <img src="log_roc_wealth5.png" alt="drawing" width="500"/>

+The ROC curves for the logistic regression model are similar to those of the penalized logistic regression and random forest models; the model performs better and has a larger AUC for wealth 1 and 5.
+The model is not very effective at differentiating wealths 2, 3, and 4.
+Similar to the previous models, this model does perhaps predict wealth 4 a bit better than wealths 2 and 3.

 ### Model 4 - Gradient Boosting Model

 **Using the python script provided, train a gradient boosting model using decision trees with the tensorflow estimator.
 Provide evaluative metrics including a measure of accuracy and AUC.**